|Willie King Memorial Home Page|

 HOTEL AND MOTEL The nearest accommodations are in nearby Aliceville, Alabama.
 More choices are available a little further away in Columbus, Mississippi, Eutaw and Tuscaloosa, Alabama.

-CAMPING is available at the festival free of charge and at the nearby Pickensville Recreation Area.
+CAMPING is available at the nearby Pickensville Recreation Area.

 FOOD AND REFRESHMENTS will be available at the festival and you are welcome to bring you own.